Introducing Power Supplies

 The equipment designed to use AC tends to require large amounts of voltage, so the voltage is not stepped down as frequently as equipment using DC.

 DC allows for a constant flow of current to a device.
 Because AC is delivered initially, power must first be converted from AC to DC.

-Most smaller electronic devices (such as computers) require direct current to operate and alternating current is used for equipment that have motors (refrigerators are an example).
+Most smaller electronic devices (such as computers) require direct current to operate with an AC-to-DC converter from wall power.
+Alternating current is used for equipment that have motors (refrigerators are an example).
 Which type of current to use depends on the load being powered.

 CAUTION: WHILE BOTH AC AND DC CAN SHOCK YOU, AC IS BY FAR THE GREATER RISK BECAUSE THE CURRENT CAPACITY IS SO MUCH GREATER.
 BE SURE THAT ALL ELECTRICAL EQUIPMENT THAT ACCESSES THE AC MAINS HAS A GROUND FAULT CIRCUIT INTERRUPTER (GFCI) IN USE.

 Because unregulated power supplies do not have voltage regulators built into them, they typically are designed to produce a specific voltage at a specific maximum output load current.
 These are typically the block wall chargers that turn AC into a small trickle of DC and are often used to power devices such as household electronics.
 They are the most common power adapters and are nicknamed a “wall wart”.

 The DC voltage output is dependent on an internal voltage reduction transformer and should be matched as closely as possible to the current required by the load.
 Typically the output voltage will decrease as the current output to the load increases.